-Nina’s note: Call or check your airline’s website, but most don’t require identification for your toddler to travel within the United States.
-After a certain age, kids will need an ID to board a plane even domestically, but typically this isn’t until they reach the teen or tween years.
+Call or check your airline’s website, but most don’t require identification for your toddler to travel within the United States.
+After a certain age, kids will need an ID to board a plane even domestically, but typically, this isn’t until they reach the teen or tween years.

 Still, if you’d like to be extra-cautious, a passport works best.
 If you don’t have that, some parents bring copies of their kids’ birth certificates, social security cards, or even school IDs.
-Personally, I was able to usher all my kids through the airport without being asked for their IDs.
+Personally, I was able to usher all my kids through the airport without being asked for any identification.

 Get more tips:

-- 7 Smart Ways to Maintain Your Child’s Sleep Schedule on Vacation
+- How to Handle Your Child’s Sleep Schedule on Vacation

 - How to Cope with Feeling Depressed After Moving